October 4, 2024

 while falsely representing that they were in compliance with the Wage Parity Act.

-In addition to repaying employees, Edison and Preferred revise company policies and procedures, train personnel on updated policies subject to OAG’s approval, and regularly report staff wages and policy implementations to OAG for a period of three years.
-If Edison and Preferred fail to comply with these
+In addition to repaying employees, Edison and Preferred revise company policies and procedures, train personnel on updated policies subject to OAG’s approval and regularly report staff wages and policy implementations to OAG for a period of three years.
+If Edison and Preferred fail to comply with these terms or properly compensate its aides, OAG has the authority to bring a civil action against the agency and demand additional damages.

 New York State will receive $5.85 million of the stipulated Medicaid Program payment.
 The remaining $3.9 million will be paid to the federal government.